abikesa/ai/hallucination.md

 That's a plausible interpretation, especially considering the context in which "Hasta la vista, baby!" was popularized.
 The phrase may indeed reflect a sort of playful, slightly incorrect appropriation of Spanish by an English-speaking scriptwriter.
 Such creative adaptations often occur in entertainment, where the focus is more on the impact of the line rather than its linguistic accuracy.

-In the case of *Terminator 2*, the line works perfectly for Arnold Schwarzenegger's Terminator—a character who, as an artificial intelligence, could plausibly mix languages in ways that are memorable yet not quite native.
+In the case of *Terminator 2*, the line works perfectly for Arnold Schwarzenegger's Terminator—a character who, as an `artificial intelligence`, could plausibly mix languages in ways that are memorable yet not quite native.
 The slight misusage adds to the character's charm and the line's memorability, turning it into a cultural touchstone.

 This blending or tweaking of language for dramatic effect shows how film and media can influence language perception and usage, often far beyond the original linguistic rules.
 It's a testament to how powerful and lasting film dialogue can be, creating phrases that resonate across different languages and cultures.